Fabio Cannavaro

 Cannavaro led Italy to victory in the 2006 FIFA World Cup in Germany and was given the nickname "Il Muro di Berlino" ("The Berlin Wall") by the Italian supporters due to his defensive performances, which saw Italy keep five clean sheets and concede only two goals, neither of which were in open play.
 He was awarded the Silver Ball after being named the tournament's second-best player.
 He was named the 2006 FIFA World Player of the Year, making him the only defender in history to have won the award.
 He also won the Ballon d'Or award in 2006 which made him the only defender to win the award in a decade and only the third of all time after Franz Beckenbauer and Matthias Sammer.

 In 2009, Cannavaro overtook Maldini as the most-capped player in the country's history.
 He retired from international football on 25 June 2010 following Italy's failure to qualify for the knockout stages of the 2010 World Cup, having amassed 136 caps and 2 goals for the senior national team.
 In total, he represented Italy at four World Cups, two UEFA European Championships, the 1996 Summer Olympics and the 2009 FIFA Confederations Cup.
 He is currently Italy's second all-time appearance holder, behind Gianluigi Buffon, as well as Italy's most capped defender.

-Since his retirement, Cannavaro has coached club teams in the Middle East and China.
+Since his retirement, Cannavaro has coached different teams in Asia.
 He was briefly appointed as manager of the China national team in 2019.
 He was the head coach of Serie B club Benevento in the 2022–23 season, and in April 2024, he became head coach of Serie A club Udinese, successfully leading the club clear of the relegation zone.
-In December 2024, he was announced as the manager of Croatian club Dinamo Zagreb.
+In December 2024, he was announced as the manager of Croatian club Dinamo Zagreb but dismissed four months later.
+In October 2025, he was appointed as the head coach of the Uzbekistan national team.